mongodb/docs/source/core/replication.rst

 Overview
 --------

+Replica sets may be considered a more sophisticated form of traditional master-slave replication.
-Fundamentally, MongoDB provides "master/slave" style replication where one, "*master*" node accepts write operations while one or more "*slave*" nodes mirror or replicate all write operations and thus maintain data sets that are identical to the master.
-In the context of a replica set, the node currently accepting write operations is the "**primary**", while all other members of the set are "**secondary**" nodes.
+In master-slave replication, a "*master*" node accepts writes while one or more "*slave*" nodes replicate those write operations and thus maintain data sets identical to the master.
+In the context of a replica set, the node currently accepting write operations is called the "**primary**", and the replicating nodes are called "**secondaries**".

-MongoDB's "replica set" [#master-slave]_ functionality provides additional operational convenience, by allowing the members of a replica set to select one member as the :term:`primary` and then allow the :term:`primary` status to automatically failover to one of the :term:`secondary` nodes as needed without administrator intervention.
+MongoDB's replica sets also provide automated failover.
+If a :term:`primary` node fails, the remaining members can elect a new primary node with no administrator intervention.

+Whenever the primary node becomes unreachable, the secondary nodes trigger an :ref:`election <replica-set-elections>`.
+The first node to receive votes from a majority of the set will become primary.
+Indeed, the most important thing to remember about replica set elections is that a majority of the original number of nodes in the replica set must be present for election to succeed.
+If you have a three-node replica set, then a primary can be elected only if two or all three nodes can see each other.
+If two nodes in the replica go offline, then the remaining node will remain a secondary.

+Note that in case of election, all client connections will be closed.
+This ensures that the clients maintain an accurate view of the replica set.

-Replication works, by way of a special :term:`capped collection` called the :term:`oplog` that keeps a record of all operations applied to the master node.
-Secondary nodes then replicate this log and then apply the operations to their data collections.
-The result of the replication process is that all nodes maintain identical copies of the shared data set.
+Replication itself works by way of a special :term:`capped collection` called the :term:`oplog`.
+This collection keeps a rolling record of all operations applied to the primary node.
+Secondary nodes then replicate this log by applying the operations to themselves.
+Note that this process is asynchronous.
+Under normal operation, secondary nodes will reflect writes within one second of the primary.
+However, various exceptional situations may cause secondaries lag behind further.
+See :ref:`replication lag <replication-lag` for details.

 All nodes send heartbeats to all other nodes, and will pull operations from the node with the lowest "ping" time.

-If the primary node becomes unreachable the secondary nodes trigger an :ref:`election <replica-set-elections>` where the set attempts to elect a new primary node.
-Nodes will veto elections called by secondary nodes that are ineligible to become primary, and the firsts node to receive votes from a majority of the set will become primary.
-Once the set elects a new primary, the set will continues to operate normally.
-In the mean time, the former primary will "step down" and become a secondary.
-A node with primary status will step down if it is connected to another node that is more eligible to be primary, which forces an election.
-See the ":ref:`replica set failover
-<replica-set-failover>`" and ":ref:`replica set election
-<replica-set-elections>`" sections for more on this process.
+TODO: should we organize some of this under an "implementation" header?

 MongoDB uses :term:`single master replication` to ensure that the database remains consistent.
 However, clients possible to modify the :ref:`read preferences <replica-set-read-preference>` on a per-connection basis in order to distribute read operations to the secondary members of a replica set.
-For deployments with high levels of "read" activity, distributing reads to secondary can provide a great deal of additional capacity.
-Since secondary nodes are always *approaching* the state of the primary, but may trail behind the primary by some value, you may need to account for these potential discrepancies in your application layer.
+Read-heavy deployments may achieve greater query volumes by distributing reads to secondary nodes.
+But keep in mind that replication is asynchronous;
+therefore, reads from secondaries may not always reflect the latest writes to the primary.
 See the ":ref:`consistency
-<replica-set-consistency>`" section for more information regarding
+<replica-set-consistency>`" section for more about
 ":ref:`read preference <replica-set-read-preference>`" and ":ref:`write propagation <replica-set-write-propagation>`."

 .. note::

-   Use :js:func:`db.getReplicationInfo()` from a secondary node and the ":doc:`replication information </reference/replication-info>` output to asses the current state of replication, and determine if there is any unintended replication delay.
+   Use :js:func:`db.getReplicationInfo()` from a secondary node and the ":doc:`replication status </reference/replication-info>` output to asses the current state of replication, and determine if there is any unintended replication delay.

 In the default configuration, all have nodes an equal chance of becoming primary; however, it's possible to set "priorities" that weight the election.
-In some architectures, there may be operational reasons to decrease the likelihood of a specific replica set member or members from becoming primary: If the node is located in a remote data center or runs on a different hardware platform.
+In some architectures, there may be operational reasons for increasing the likelihood of a specific replica set member becoming primary.
+For instance, a node located in a remote data center should become primary .
 See: ":ref:`node priority <replica-set-node-priority>`" for more background on this concept.